Kiosks for Student Organizations and Departments

 - Sound may not be amplified but can be played on one electric device (for example phone or computer).
 Student Centers has the right to have you turn down (or turn off) the sound if deemed to be disruptive.

 - Due to fire regulations, helium balloons are prohibited in the Johnson Center.

 - Due to the high volume of kiosks that are reserved, it is crucial that organizations and departments that use the kiosks set up at the assigned kiosk for their entire scheduled reservation time.
-Arriving late or leaving early from the kiosk or not showing up for a kiosk reservation multiple times in a semester could result in your organization or department losing kiosk privileges for the current and/or following semester.
+Not showing up for a kiosk reservation multiple times in a semester could result in your organization or department losing kiosk privileges for the current and/or following semester.
 Please see below the cancellation and no-show policies for student organizations and departments.

 - If you arrive for your kiosk reservation and find that another organization, department, or individual is set up at your assigned kiosk, kindly call Student Centers at (703) 993-2921 or visit us in the Johnson Center room 324 to resolve the issue.
 Please do not set up at a different kiosk without speaking with us first.

 - If you need help locating your assigned kiosk (listed in your confirmation email), please contact us prior to your reservation and we will gladly assist you with finding the correct kiosk.
 You can also view maps on our Kiosk Locations page to help you find your kiosk ahead of time.